elco7985/DH250-Romero_Garrett/Assignment 08/README.md

 ----
 ## Introduction
 Given the current conditions of the COVID-19 pandemic, I noticed a strong trend in news reports and Twitter posts of how teachers and students alike were struggling with the new normal of online learning.
 More importantly, I know first hand how online learning tools can come at a cost that is well beyond the budget of a teacher's salary.
-Using my Aunt Janet as inspiration, who has been a world class teacher for over 30 years, I set out on a UX journey to help improve an opensource online learning tool that could positively impact a learning environment  .
+Using my Aunt Janet as inspiration, who has been a world class teacher for over 30 years, I set out on a UX journey to help improve an opensource online learning tool that could positively impact a learning environment.

 ----
 ## Design Statement